facebook/ThreatExchange/hasher-matcher-actioner/terraform/migrations/README.md

 # Migrations are not working?

 At present, their is an annoying bug.
 Any `python -m hmalib._foo_` command run during migration fails because terraform is not running the command from the appropriate directory.
 Editing the working_directory has not led to a solution.
 This is something we need to address.
+See [#1249](https://github.com/facebook/ThreatExchange/issues/1249)